 In many ways this story is the daughter to my story Pens with a very similar idea.
 The big difference is the use of pictures and how these flow through the narrative and turn back to early points in the piece.
 This ranges from the introduction of the main character’s best friend Fraser to the introduction of Alice.
 While the main character

 Talking of Alice, I kind of feel sorry for her.
 In my head, because where else do my characters live, she isn’t a bad person, just a bit insensitive as a teenage.
 I’ve already got plans for her to return in later stories where she will be nicer.

-Unlike many of my stories a lot of places used are taken from my life.
+Unlike many of my stories a lot of places I describe are from my life.
 The bed room described is mine without the drawing on the walls because I can’t draw.
 The classroom is my old maths classroom without the pretty girl sitting in front of me.
-The only people who sat in front of me were boys or I was stuck at the front of the glass.
-However, there are fictions as well.
-There was no school uniform at Linlithgow Academy as we had a dress code when I was there.
+I usually sat behind other boys or I was stuck at the front of the class.
+There was also no school uniform at Linlithgow Academy as we had a dress code when I was there.